Mean-field neural networks: learning mappings on Wasserstein space: Algorithms for dynamic mean-field problems

 \begin{Remark} The algorithm in \cite{carlau19} gives a solution to the master equation only for a given initial distribution while the algorithms presented here permit to solve the problem for all initial distributions.
 Furthermore, with local algorithms, we are able to obtain the solution depending on $x$ and $\mu$ at each time step. \end{Remark}

-\paragraph{Tests.} For the numerical tests, we choose $T=0.1$, $\kappa = 0.2$, $\sigma =0.5$, $w(x)$ $=$ $\cos(x)$, and $a$ $=$ $0.1$ in \eqref{deff}, and the hyperparameters of the networks are as previously defined.
+\paragraph{Tests.} For the numerical tests, we choose $T=0.1$, $\kappa = 0.2$, $\sigma =0.5$, $w(x)$ $=$ $\cos(x)$, and $a$ $=$ $0.1$ in \eqref{deff}.
 We take $\hat M=10$, $N=100000$, a number of bins of $K$ $=$ $200$ with a domain $\Kc$ $=$ $[-1.3,1.3]$ , $8E4$ gradient iterations at each optimization with an initial learning rate of $1E-3$ for the ADAM method.
 After optimization, we calculate the value function using the network at time $t=0$ (bin or cylindrical), and then estimate the associated MSE for various test distributions $\mu^{test}$ as in Section \ref{sec:numtest}, and following the local/global regression/BSDE algorithms.
-The results are reported in Tables \ref{TableR} and \ref{TableBSDE}, and show that the local BSDE algorithm with cylindrical neural networks provides the best results.
+The results \rd{ for the default hyperparameters of the networks (the same as for case A and B) } are reported in Tables \ref{TableR} and \ref{TableBSDE}, and show that the local BSDE algorithm with cylindrical neural networks provides the best results. \rd{ Notice in our case that the solution is very regular as it can be written as $v(t,x,\mu)$ $=$ $e^{T-t} [ \cos(x) \E_{\xi\sim\mu}[\cos(\xi)] + \sin(x) \E_{\xi\sim\mu}[\sin(\xi)]]$ and as shown in the first sections, a low number of layers, neurons is expected to be sufficient.
+This is confirmed in table \ref{TableRRaf} and \ref{TableBSDERaf} where one hidden layer is added in the computations. }

 We plot in Figure \ref{fig:localBSDEcyl} the MSE error at different time steps when using the local BSDE algorithm with cylindrical mean-field neural networks.

 Finally, we plot in Figure \ref{fig:globalBSDEcyl} the MSE error at different time steps when using the global BSDE algorithm with cylindrical mean-field neural networks.